pflanze/xmlhub-indexer/README.md

  3. Go to the top level directory of your Git checkout, i.e. `cd xmlhub-indexer` after you ran the above command.
-Then run `cargo install --path .`.
+Then run `cargo run --release --bin xmlhub -- install`.
 You should now be able to call the program via `xmlhub`.

     Alternatively, if the above fails for some reason, you can run `cargo build --release` (still from the xmlhub-indexer directory),